vivekvasu/SeleniumTestingDemo/InterviewPrep.md

             }
         }

-**What is the difference between driver.CurrentWindowHandle and driver.WindowHandles ?**\
+**What is the difference between driver.CurrentWindowHandle and driver.WindowHandles ?**

   driver.CurrentWindowHandle returns the address of the current browser tab, where the control is.
 It's return type is String\
   driver.WindowHandles returns address of all open browser tabs and its return type is collection of String

 **How can I perform drag and drop ?**\

-	//Use Actions Class\
+	//Use Actions Class
 	IWebElement source = driver.FindElement(By.XPath("//span[text()='Draggable 3']"));
        	IWebElement target = driver.FindElement(By.CssSelector("#mydropzone"));
        	Actions action = new Actions(driver);
         action.DragAndDrop(source, target);
        	action.Perform();

-**How to take a screenshot in selenium ?**\
+**How to take a screenshot in selenium ?**

 	We have to cast driver to an Interface ITakesScreenshot;\
 	ITakesScreenshot takesScreenshot = driver as ITakesScreenshot;
         takesScreenshot.GetScreenshot().SaveAsFile("screenshot.jpeg", ScreenshotImageFormat.Jpeg);

 **What are the different waits in selenium ?
-Which is best ?**\
+Which is best ?**

-	Implicit Wait\
+	Implicit Wait
-	The Implicit Wait in Selenium is used to tell the web driver to wait for a certain amount of time before it throws a “No Such Element Exception”.
-The default setting is 0.
+	The Implicit Wait in Selenium is used to tell the web driver to wait for a certain amount of time before it throws a “No Such Element Exception”. \The default setting is 0.
 Once we set the time, the web driver will wait for the element for that time before throwing an exception.\

+	Synatx : driver.Manage().Timeouts().ImplicitWait = TimeSpan.FromSeconds(10);

-	Explicit Wait\
+	Explicit Wait
+	Explicit wait instructs the execution to wait for some time until some condition is achieved.
+Some of those conditions to be attained are:

+	elementToBeClickable
+	elementToBeSelected
+	presenceOfElementLocated

+	Synatx
+	WebDriverWait wait = new WebDriverWait(driver, TimeSpan.FromSeconds(10));
+        IWebElement logo = wait.Until(SeleniumExtras.WaitHelpers.ExpectedConditions.ElementToBeClickable(By.XPath("//div[@class='desktop-logoContainer']//a")));
+        logo.Click();

+	WebDriverWait wait = new WebDriverWait(driver, TimeSpan.FromSeconds(10));
+        wait = new WebDriverWait(driver, TimeSpan.FromSeconds(10));
+        IWebElement logo1 = wait.Until(SeleniumExtras.WaitHelpers.ExpectedConditions.ElementIsVisible(By.XPath("//div[@class='desktop-logoContainer']//a")));
+        bool isDisplayed = logo.Displayed;

-	Fluent Wait\
+	Fluent Wait
+	Fluent wait is an extention of Explicit wait where in we can specify a polling interval time, also user can ignore exceptions that may occur during the polling period using the IgnoreExceptionTypes command.

+	DefaultWait<IWebDriver> fluentWait = new DefaultWait<IWebDriver>(driver);
+        fluentWait.Timeout = TimeSpan.FromSeconds(10);
+        fluentWait.PollingInterval = TimeSpan.FromMilliseconds(1000);
+        fluentWait.IgnoreExceptionTypes(typeof(NoSuchElementException));
+        IWebElement searchResult = fluentWait.Until(x => x.FindElement(By.XPath("//div[@class='desktop-logoContainer']//a")));
+        searchResult.Click();

+	Best deal is to use Explicit Wait as we can specify different conditional waits like alertIsPresent()
+	elementSelectionStateToBe()
+	elementToBeClickable()
+	elementToBeSelected()
+	frameToBeAvaliableAndSwitchToIt()
+	invisibilityOfTheElementLocated()
+	titleIs()
+	titleContains()
+	visibilityOf()
+	visibilityOfAllElements()
+	visibilityOfElementLocated()

 **What is cross browser testing ?
-How can we achieve it in selenium ?**\
+How can we achieve it in selenium ?**
 	Cross Browser Testing is a type of functional test to check that your web application works as expected in different browsers and in different browser versions.\
 Example: Checking whether a test case is working on Chrome 96, Firefox,I.E and Chrome 90